Livingston, Montana: 2000 census

 There were 3,084 households, of which 26.7% had children under the age of 18 living with them, 43.8% were married couples living together, 9.1% had a female householder with no husband present, and 43.2% were non-families.
 37.5% of all households were made up of individuals, and 15.6% had someone living alone who was 65 years of age or older.
 The average household size was 2.16 and the average family size was 2.86.

 Age distribution was 22.7% under the age of 18, 7.5% from 18 to 24, 27.5% from 25 to 44, 23.6% from 45 to 64, and 18.6% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females, there were 95.0 males.
 For every 100 females age 18 and over, there were 90.7 males.

 The median household income was $28,980, and the median family income was $40,505.
 Males had a median income of $26,619 versus $18,684 for females.
 The per capita income for the city was $16,636.
 About 5.6% of families and 12.1% of the population were below the poverty line, including 15.0% of those under age 18 and 10.4% of those age 65 or over.

 Economy

-Historically a railroad city until the mid-1980s, the city today depends significantly on tourism.
+A railroad city until the mid-1980s, the city today depends significantly on tourism.
 The Federation of Fly Fishers is based in Livingston.

-According to Livingston's 2011 Comprehensive Annual Financial Report, the top private employers in Park County (the city's website refers to approximately a hundred public employees) are:
+According to Livingston's Fiscal Year 2022 Comprehensive Annual Financial Report, the top private employers in Park County (the city's website refers to approximately a hundred public employees) are:

 Education

+The CDP is almost entirely in the Livingston Elementary School District.
+The CDP slightly extends into the Pine Creek Elementary School District.
+All of the CDP is in the Park High School District.
+Both Livingston Elementary School District and Park High School District are components of Livingston Public Schools.

 Livingston Public Schools educates students from kindergarten through 12th grade.
 Park High School's team name is the Rangers.

 Livingston has a public library, the Livingston-Park County Public Library.